ELITEv5/PrivX_Hurricane/README.md

 > Zero-knowledge token shielding on PulseChain.
 Shield tokens.
 Generate a Proof of Privacy.
 Mine PRIVX.

-**Live:** [Hurricane Shield](https://elitev5.github.io/PrivX_Hurricane/index.html) &nbsp;·&nbsp; [ETHOS Shield](https://elitev5.github.io/PrivX_Hurricane/ethos.html) &nbsp;·&nbsp; **Chain:** PulseChain (chainId 369)
+**Live:** [privx.html](https://elitev5.github.io/PrivX_Hurricane/privx.html) &nbsp;·&nbsp; **IPFS:** [bafybeibmgiosbl7z7vdjgd7a5fpg6ctyeuhxp5tzugyxblu4rsccripqzq](https://ipfs.io/ipfs/bafybeibmgiosbl7z7vdjgd7a5fpg6ctyeuhxp5tzugyxblu4rsccripqzq) &nbsp;·&nbsp; **Chain:** PulseChain (chainId 369)

 ---

 ## What Is PrivX Hurricane?

-PrivX Hurricane is a zero-knowledge privacy protocol built on PulseChain.
-It lets you deposit tokens into a shielded pool and withdraw them to a completely unlinked address — with no on-chain connection between sender and recipient.
+PrivX Hurricane is PulseChain's first PLONK-based privacy protocol, and the first of its kind to shield multiple tokens simultaneously.
+Deposit any of 9 supported tokens into a shielded pool and withdraw them to a completely unlinked address.
+Every withdrawal generates a **Proof of Privacy (POP)** and automatically pays PRIVX mining rewards.
+No PRIVX required to deposit — it is what you earn, not what you spend.

 The withdrawal proof is a **PLONK zero-knowledge proof** generated entirely in your browser.
 It proves you know a valid deposit note without revealing which deposit it came from.
 The on-chain verifier checks the math.
 The contract releases your tokens.
 No one — not the development team, not a node operator, not a block explorer — can link your deposit to your withdrawal.

-Every withdrawal also produces a **Proof of Privacy (POP)** — a verifiable record that you used the protocol — which triggers an automatic PRIVX mining reward.
-No claim transaction.
-No staking.
-Just use the protocol, earn PRIVX.

-The same ZK circuit that powers PrivX Hurricane also powers **ETHOS Shield** — a multi-token extension that shields 9 PulseChain tokens using the same proving key, verifier, and Poseidon hasher.

 ---